rancher/os/index.md

 ### How this works
 ---

 Everything in RancherOS is a Docker container.
 We accomplish this by launching two instances of Docker.
 One is what we call **System Docker**, which runs the latest Docker daemon as PID 1, the first process on the system.
-All other system services, like ntpd, rsyslog, and console, are running in Docker containers.
-System Docker replaces traditional init systems like systemd, and can be used to launch [additional system services]({{site.baseurl}}/docs/configuration/system-services/).
+All other system services, like `ntpd`, `rsyslog`, and `console`, are running in Docker containers.
+System Docker replaces traditional init systems like `systemd`, and can be used to launch [additional system services]({{site.baseurl}}/docs/configuration/system-services/).

 System Docker runs a special container called **User Docker**, which is another Docker daemon responsible for managing all of the user’s containers.
 Any containers that you launch as a user from the console will run inside this User Docker.
 This creates isolation from the System Docker containers, and ensures normal user commands don’t impact system services.